 This is a case study of the enhancing steps I took in Lightroom for the image "Rocky Creek."

-By the way, as you work on an image, you can compare the image you are working on to the way the image originally looked by pressing the backslash key "\" (It's under the Delete key Mac, Backspace Key (PC)) Before and After
+By the way, as you work on an image, you can compare the image you are working on to the way the image originally looked by pressing the backslash key "\" (It's under the Delete key Mac, Backspace Key (PC)) Under the Develop Module window in the Tool Bar (T Key) is a comparison tool that lets you see Before, and After images.

 If you have any questions, send me an e-mail or bring them to class.